 - The DDF fellow is required to apply for an NSF grant during their first year, with the assistance of their research advisor, if one is available in their area of study.

 Approximately 40-45 Doctoral Academy Fellowships are available each year.

-- The DAF fellow receives an award of $12,000/year paid in monthly installments for a maximum of 4 years.
+- The DAF fellow receives an award of $12,000/year paid in lump sums for a maximum of

 - The DAF fellow receives a monthly stipend commensurate with that of other doctoral graduate assistants within the department, a tuition waiver, and a discount on student health insurance as stipulated by the graduate assistantship.

 - The nominee's doctoral program must be delivered in-person primarily, not online.
 Students beginning U of A online doctoral programs are ineligible.

 - Nominees cannot already be enrolled in a doctoral program at the University of Arkansas.

 - Preference will be given to U.S. citizens and permanent residents.

 - Preference will be given to students who earned at least one degree (bachelors or masters) elsewhere.

 - Payment is for degree-related course work.
 Fellowship recipients must maintain academic good standing and make satisfactory progress towards graduate degree completion.